 Fit is essential.

 The most important rule to remember when it comes to dressing your body is FIT.
 If your clothes are too tight, you won’t look or feel good.
 If they’re too loose, ditto.
 Clothes that fit you perfectly will be more flattering than anything else, period.

 Black minimizes & white maximizes.

-If you want to draw attention to a certain part of your body - like your great legs or toned upper body, wear white or another light color on that part.
+If you want to draw attention to a certain part of your body – like your great legs or strong upper body, wear white or another light color on that part.
 Light colors create a focal point, while dark colors take the attention away.
 Stick to light colors and pastels for areas that you want to be seen!